How To Wash Silk

 4. Rinse thoroughly

-5. Lay items flat on an absorbent towell and roll to gently press out excess moisture
+5. Lay items flat on an absorbent towel and roll to gently press out excess moisture

 Can You Wash Silk In The Washing Machine?

 Yes.
 Start by turning the piece(s) inside out.
-Select a gentlest setting, such as “delicate” or “hand wash,” set your machine to 86°F or tap cold, and choose an extra rinse.
+Select the gentlest setting, such as “delicate” or “hand wash.”
+Set your machine to 86°F or tap cold, and choose an extra rinse.
 Avoid regular laundry detergents as these often contain harsh chemicals which weaken fibers.
 Instead, opt for a hypoallergenic or plant-based delicates wash.
-Finish by air drying (never the dryer) away from sunlight.
+Finish by air drying (never use the dryer) away from sunlight.

 Removing Stains From Silk

-As with washing detergent, spot clean using a stain remover formulated for delicates.
+Spot clean using a stain remover formulated for delicates.
 For tougher stains, mix one part distilled white vinegar and one part lukewarm water, then apply directly onto the affected area.
-Let it sit for 30 minutes and wash in tap cold water on a gentle cycle.
-For stubborn stains, try the same solution and use a gentle stain brush with soft, densely-packed bristles or your fingers to target stains, and follow the same washing instructions.
+Let it sit for 30 minutes, then wash in cold tap water on a gentle cycle.
+For stubborn stains, try the same solution, using a gentle stain brush with soft, densely packed bristles or your fingers to target stains, and follow the same washing instructions.

 How To Dry Silk

-First and foremost, never use a machine dryer for silk.
-Heat exposure is the fastest way to cause wrinkling, discoloration, static cling, and shrinkage of your silk pieces.
+Never use a machine dryer for silk.
+Heat exposure is the fastest way to cause wrinkling, discoloration, static cling, and shrinkage of your delicate silk pieces.
+Naturally air-drying silk is best.
+Lay your garment flat on a towel or mesh drying rack, away from direct sunlight.
+Turn your item over halfway through the drying process to dry the other side.

 Caring For Silk After Washing